 The number of prey eaten by European starlings throughout daily sessions depending on the levels of variation in chemical defences that the prey had.
 Both prey types had the same mean level of defence, but had differences in the amounts of variation around the mean.
 These results showed that birds preferred prey which had less variation in their defences (fixed defence prey) around the mean which suggests that uncertainty of prey defence was an important factor in determining their preferences.
 Barnett et al. (2014).
 Biology Letters.

 Life-history trade-offs: Animals gain resources from their environment and can use them for growth, maintenance, or reproduction.
 Animals cannot invest maximally all of their traits.
 If they could, they would grow without without cessation, reproduce without limit, and live forever (what we call a Darwinian demon).
-Therefore, when animals budget their resources they need to decide where they should expend them and what mix will maximise their fitness.
-For example, young animals might expend few resources on reproducing and maximise growth and maintenance.
+Therefore, when animals budget their resources they need to decide where they should expend them and what mix will maximize their fitness.
+For example, young animals might expend few resources on reproducing and maximize growth and maintenance.
 Conversely, old animals may expend most of their resources on reproduction and minimize expenditure on growth and maintenance.
 These age-dependent differences in strategies therefore are related to the probability of survival until the next breeding attempt.
 I have studied life history trade-offs in insects in relation to between immune responses (maintenance) and spermatophore production (reproduction) in crickets.

 The trade-off between the change in lytic activity (a measure of immunity) and spermatophylax (a measure of reproductive investment) mass in decorated crickets.
 Males that invested a lot in immunity tended to have small spermatophylax mass.
 Taken from Gershman et al. (2010).
 J. Evol.
 Biol.

 These two Japanese great tit nestlings came from the same nest.
 The difference in their size is likely the result of their mother starting to incubate the eggs having not completed the clutch.
 This means that earlier laid eggs would hatch earlier and so gain a head start on their brood mates and lead to a size hierarchy.
 This hierarchy remains throughout development and has many consequences for the birds as they become independent from their parents and recruit into the breeding population.
 Many explanations have been suggested for the mother initiating incubation before her clutch is complete.
-I am working on some exciting data I have gathered on this problem which I hope will increase our understanding the behavioural mechanisms that lead to size hierarchies within nests.
+I am working on some exciting data I have gathered on this problem which I hope will increase our understanding the behavioral mechanisms that lead to size hierarchies within nests.
 Barnett & Suzuki.
 Unpublished data.

 Nestling house wrens that hatched from eggs that had been supplemented with testosterone begged more unsupplemented nestlings at a young age (4-5 days old), but this effect was not significant when they were older (9-10 days old).
-This suggests that the amount of testosterone that is in the egg (from the mother) can affect the behaviour of nestlings, but only whilst they are young.
+This suggests that the amount of testosterone that is in the egg (from the mother) can affect the behavior of nestlings, but only whilst they are young.
 As nestlings got older, they began producing their own testosterone and they generally begged less.
 Taken from Barnett et al. (2011).
 Anim.
 Behav.

 Natural history: Most of my studies are informed by natural history and observations of animals living in their natural environments.
-Although most modern behavioural research is hypothesis driven and experimental, observations of animals in their natural environments are important because they may inform research and act as a natural starting point for the serious study of any organism.
+Although most modern behavioral research is hypothesis driven and experimental, observations of animals in their natural environments are important because they may inform research and act as a natural starting point for the serious study of any organism.
 By taking this holistic approach, we can gain an understanding of how animals relate to one another and to their environments.
 Therefore, observing animals may be as important for biologists as reading scientific literature with regards to informing research and formulating ideas.
 I have published a number of short notes on various observations which are important for researchers to build anecdotal evidence and knowledge.

 Click the photo above to navigate to a webpage with a movie of a Japanese marten attacking the nest of a Japanese great tit.
 Such observations are interesting because they allow us to better understand how martens attack bird nest boxes and shows that martens are intelligent and persistent problem solvers.
 In future such observations may allow us to build nestboxes that are better able to withstand marten predation attempts.
 Taken from Barnett et al. (2013).
 Mamm.
 Study.

-Kyoto bird diversity and abundance: The world is currently in the midst of great environmental change.
+Bird diversity and abundance (はるとり): The world is currently in the midst of great environmental change.
 For example, the global climate is changing because of increased carbon entering the atmosphere which is generally warming the atmosphere and creating more volatile weather patterns.
 The effects that this and other environmental changes have on the biological community are poorly understood.
 Therefore, I began a project with one of my classes at Kyoto University in 2016 to examine the long-term changes in bird abundance and diversity.
 It is anticipated that over time we can study the long-term changes in the Kyoto bird community whilst also increasing undergraduate student participation in research.

 Here, two undergraduate students are collecting data simultaneously in a five-minute bird count.
-We did this 22 times in total and examined these data for the inter individual reliability using an intraclass correlation (ICC).
+We did this 22 times in total and examined these data for the inter individual reliability using an intra-class correlation (ICC).

-The results from the analysis shows that the data were very reliable with an intraclass correlation of 0.81.
+The results from the analysis shows that the data were very reliable with an intra-class correlation of 0.81.
 On each axis is the number of individual birds counted by each observer.
 The size of the circle corresponds to the number of times the two observers made a particular count.
 These data show that even observers with a small amount of training can collect useful ecological data.
 We also found a significant positive relationship between park size and bird abundance and diversity.
-Taken from Tsujimoto et al. (In preparation).
+Taken from Tsujimoto et al. (In review).
 Ornithol.
 Sci.

 Future research directions

-I am a concept driven researcher, who takes uses an integrative approach to study behaviour in many taxa.
+I am a concept driven researcher, who takes uses an integrative approach to study behavior in many taxa.
 While I have many interests, there are a number of topics on which I would especially like to work in the future.

 Aposematism and cheating: I am interested in continuing to examine aposematism and cheating from a theoretical and empirical perspective.
 I am particularly interested in developing a selection experiment using public green spaces and using artificial prey.
-I am also interested in developing a research programme that examines aposematism whilst simultaneously integrating multiple selection pressures.
+I am also interested in developing a research program that examines aposematism whilst simultaneously integrating multiple selection pressures.

 Chemical ecology: I am interested in developing projects in chemical ecology in birds and insects in collaboration with other researchers.

 Environmental change: Humans have caused massive changes to the environments in which animals live.
 We have created completely novel environments such as urban areas.
 We have changed plant and animal communities which have dramatically modified other environments.
 We have moved species around the world to create completely new species assemblages.
 Finally, we are modifying the climate which affects all aspects of the environment worldwide.
 Some species cope with these changes well, whilst others are poor at dealing with these changes.
-I am interested in studying the behavioural and life history factors that might make some species good at dealing with change and others poor at dealing with change.
+I am interested in studying the behavioral and life history factors that might make some species good at dealing with change and others poor at dealing with change.